Bank of America® Cash Rewards credit card

 Bank of America has a rewards structure that allows cardholders to decide how they want to earn rewards.
 This, paired with their modestly boosted sign-up bonus value, was enough reason to move this card from a “no thanks” to a “sure.”
 Plus, if you are a Preferred Rewards client with Bank of America, you can really boost the value of this card.

 You’ll earn $200 in online cash rewards after you make just $1,000 in purchases during the first 90 days of account opening.
 That spending requirement is fairly low – even for a rewards card that carries no annual fee.

-Starting in January of 2019, cardholders can choose from six different categories to earn 3 percent cash back from – travel, gas, online shopping, dining, drug stores and home improvement/furnishings on the first $2,500 in combined purchases each quarter, and an unlimited 1% cashback on every other purchase.
+As of January of 2019, cardholders can choose from six different categories to earn 3 percent cash back from – travel, gas, online shopping, dining, drug stores and home improvement/furnishings on the first $2,500 in combined purchases each quarter, and an unlimited 1% cashback on every other purchase.
 If you’re enrolled in the Preferred Rewards program, the 25 to 75 percent bonus on purchases means your 3 percent category choice could be bumped up to 5.25 percent.

 You’ll still receive 2 percent cash back at grocery stores and wholesale clubs (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases) and an unlimited 1 percent on everything else.
 Plus, you have the option to change your 3 percent cash back category once every month via Bank of America’s Mobile Banking app or Online Banking.

 If you do much of your household’s grocery shopping, there’s a better card for you.